aruba/aruba-central-ansible-role/README.md

 Contribution
 -------
-At Aruba Networks we're dedicated to ensuring the quality of our products, so if you find any issues at all please open an issue on our [Github](https://github.com/aruba/aoscx-ansible-role) and we'll be sure to respond promptly!
+At Aruba Networks we're dedicated to ensuring the quality of our products, so if you find any issues at all please open an issue on our [Github](https://github.com/aruba/aruba-central-ansible-role) and we'll be sure to respond promptly!

-For more contribution opportunities follow our guidelines outlined in our [CONTRIBUTING.md](https://github.com/aruba/aoscx-ansible-role/blob/master/CONTRIBUTING.md)
+For more contribution opportunities follow our guidelines outlined in our [CONTRIBUTING.md](https://github.hpe.com/switchautomation/aruba-central-ansible-role/blob/master/CONTRIBUTING.md)

 License
 -------

-Apache 2.0
+MIT

 Author Information
 ------------------